dart-archive/www.dartlang.org/src/site/tools/pub/assets-and-transformers.markdown

 The [`pub serve`](cmd/pub-serve.html), [`pub build`](cmd/pub-build.html)
-and [`pub run`](cmd/pub-run.html) commands use [transformers][] to prepare a package's [assets][] before serving the app, building the app for deployment, or executing the command line app, as the case may be.
+and [`pub run`](cmd/pub-run.html) commands use [transformers][] to prepare a package's [assets][] before serving the app, building the app for deployment, or executing the command-line app, as the case may be.

 Use the `pubspec.yaml` file to specify which transformers your package uses